-Vegetables!
-This is an obvious one.
-Go for lovely fresh tomatoes, cucumber
+Vegetables - this is an obvious one.
+Go for lovely fresh tomatoes, cucumber, radishes ...

-Lettuce - depending on your other flavors, try peppery arugula (rocket), crunchy icebery, delicate butterhead or tasty cos or romaine.
+Lettuce - depending on your other flavors, try peppery arugula (rocket), crunchy iceberg, delicate butterhead, tasty cos or romaine.

-Try texture add-ins such as alfalfa sprouts, sprouted seeds/grains or some toasted seeds or nuts.
+Texture add-ins - such as alfalfa sprouts, sprouted seeds/grains, or some toasted seeds or nuts.
 Just throw them into a hot dry frying pan and toast for a few minutes to bring out the flavor.

-Mock meats - there are more and more fake meat-free 'meats' on the market every day.
-Check out Gardein, Amy's or Field Roast).
-You can add them for a protein boost and extra flavor in your sandwich.
-Or make your own with tempeh, soy curls or seitan.
+Mock Meats - there are more and more fake meat-free 'meats' on the market every day.
+Check out Gardein, Amy's, or Field Roast.
+You can add them for a protein boost and extra flavor to your sandwich.
+Or make your own with tempeh, soy curls, or seitan.

-Be sure to check that our bread is vegan.
-Most are, but you can't be too careful!
+Be sure to check that your bread is vegan.
+Most are, but you can't be too careful.

 If you're going to make your vegan sandwiches ahead of time, spread the bread with dairy-free margarine/butter.
 It acts as a moisture barrier so your bread doesn't go soggy.